Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

 \subsection{Link Sifting}

-Link sifting\footnote{Link sifting should not be confused with linkmap construction of the adversary in~\cite{kang2013crossfire}, though they all gather links information towards a specific area.
-Linkmap construction mainly focuses on discovering the links which can be consumed by bots.} aims to figure out potential target links of the network and select appropriate links to fake target links.
+Link sifting aims to figure out potential target links of the network and select appropriate links to fake target links.
 We call the faked target link as \emph{bait links}.
-To realize this purpose, link sifting has two phases: link analysis and link grouping.
-The former tries to obtain the whole network information including all the links and their flow densities, and the latter figures out the target links and select appropriate links to form bait links.
+Link sifting has two phases: link analysis and link grouping.